Privacy Policy

 For international transfers, we ensure appropriate safeguards:

-• Standard contractual clauses where required
+• Standard contractual clauses, where required

-• Adequacy decisions where applicable
+• Adequacy decisions, where applicable

 • Explicit consent for transfers